Zucchini – All Day, Every Day

 Who would believe that, in my previous picky-eater life, I never, ever used to eat zucchini?!

-Posted on August 11, 2013, in Not Related to Hearing Loss and tagged apple pie made with zucchini, apple zucchini pie, gardening, growing zucchini, homegrown zucchini, what to do with zucchini, zucchini, zucchini recipes.
+Posted on August 11, 2013, in Food & Cooking, Not Related to Hearing Loss and tagged apple pie made with zucchini, apple zucchini pie, gardening, growing zucchini, homegrown zucchini, what to do with zucchini, zucchini, zucchini recipes.
 Bookmark the permalink.
 5 Comments.